AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Can I delete a custom image after it is used to create an ECS instance?

 You can select **Proceed to Forcibly Delete** in the Delete Image dialog box to forcibly delete the image.
-However, after the image is deleted, the cloud disks of the ECS instances created from the image cannot be re-initialized.
-For more information, see [Reinitialize a cloud disk](/intl.en-US/Block Storage/Cloud disks/Reinitialize a cloud disk/Re-initialize a system disk.md).
+However, after the image is deleted, the disks of the ECS instances created from the image cannot be re-initialized.
+For more information, see [Re-initialize a system disk](/intl.en-US/Block Storage/Cloud disks/Reinitialize a cloud disk/Re-initialize a system disk.md).

 ## Can I delete a custom image from my account after the image is shared to another account?